iotaledger/wallet.rs/specs/wallet-ENGINEERING-SPEC-0000.md

 Following should be considered when implementing this method:

 *   The updated transaction history should not be written down in the database/persistent storage.
-Instead the method should only return the updated transaction history (with transaction hashes).
+Instead the method should only return the updated transaction history (with transaction hashes);
 *   This method should check if there are any local transactions (with “broadcasted: false”) matching the transactions fetched from the network.
-If there are such transactions, their “broadcasted” property should be set to true.
+If there are such transactions, their “broadcasted” property should be set to true;
 *   For newly confirmed transactions, the method should ensure that it updates “confirmed” property of all its reattachments

 <table>